alucao/decon/README.md

   - **On-Chain Data Storage:** Content and interactions permanently etched onto the blockchain for maximum immutability and transparency.
   - **Browser-Based Wallets:** Users utilize Cardano wallets running directly in their browser for direct on-chain transactions.
   - **Progressive Web App:** Install the platform directly on your device for offline access and enhanced privacy.
   - **Open-source:** Project code available on GitHub for community contributions.
+Application runs from a github pages website.
 - **Technology Stack:**
   - Blockchain: Cardano
   - Front-End: HTML5, CSS, JavaScript/TypeScript (framework: React)